GSA/digitalgov.gov/content/events/2022/03/2022-03-16-change-the-way-digital-work-gets-done.md

 ---
 title: Change the Way Digital Work Gets Done
 kicker: DIGITAL TRANSFORMATION
-summary: Learn about what a Digital End-to-End Efficiency Framework is and how you can get started digitizing and automating your digital processes.
+summary: Learn about what a Digital End-to-End Efficiency (DEEE) Framework is and how you can get started digitizing and automating your digital processes.
 host: Web Managers Community of Practice
 event_organizer: Digital.gov
 registration_url: https://www.eventbrite.com/e/change-the-way-digital-work-gets-done-tickets-298325949947